jpulse-net/jpulse-framework/docs/dev/work-items.md

 # jPulse Framework / Docs / Dev / Work Items v1.0.3

-This is the doc to track work items, arranged in three sections:
+This is the doc to track jPulse Framework work items, arranged in three sections:

 - ✅ DONE & ❌ CANCELED
 - 🚧 IN_PROGRESS